seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     about where price ENDS the window**, and no pattern, candlestick, indicator or sentiment reading appears in any section (§4).
 A run that reaches for one records the objection and publishes without it.
+85. **Every published outside-list stop sits at or beyond `INV_FLOOR_SD` day-sigmas from its entry** (§3B), the day-sigma computed from that coin's own 24-hour range by production's identity `E[range] = σ√(8/π)`, and the appendix carries the sigma count for every published row beside the range figure the answer prints.
+A row whose entry-side extreme sits nearer than the floor publishes with the stop AT the floor and the target at `RR_MIN × risk`, and the appendix says which of the two constructions produced each row. **This item exists because item 83 checks that the construction RAN and item 78 checks that the label PRINTED, and six rows on 20.09 passed both with stops at 0.41 to 0.53 day-sigmas.**
+86. **THE LAST THING DONE BEFORE THE ANSWER LEAVES, and the only item that is not about a
+    rule: the finished book is read once AS A BOOK and asked the owner's own question — would this run put ITS OWN money into what it is about to send?** (§0, the owner's decision of 20.09.2026.)
+Every item above establishes that a rule ran; this one asks what the rules produced.
+It is answered per published row and then for the book as a whole — concentration, correlated sides, the size of the smallest stop, whether the first line names the one thing to do now. **A row the run would not take with its own capital is repaired or removed before sending, never published with a hedge beside it**, and the appendix carries the row and the reason. **A run that answers «yes» to items 1 to 85 and cannot answer «yes» here has found a defect in THIS FILE, not in the market:** it publishes what it can stand behind, and records the objection beside it (§0, §7).
+87. **`# СТРАТЕГИЯ — МОЙ СПИСОК` is published as the two-line block of §2 and never as a pipe table.** First line coin, side and status; second line entry, stop and target.
+A Markdown table in this section fails this item whatever it contains, because the failure it caused is not about content: six columns of price levels do not fit an iPhone and the Boss read the section sideways for as long as it existed.

 **84 names the owner's question of 20.09 and not a broken rule.** He asked where Bitcoin is headed and the honest answer is that this engine does not know and will not pretend to; what